 Timeline

 Certainly, we can provide you with an accelerated timeline for implementing Azure Active Directory (Azure AD) on a tenant within a span of 3 months.
-Please keep in mind that this timeline is ambitious and assumes efficient coordination, dedicated resources, and minimal roadblocks.
+Please remember that this timeline is ambitious and assumes efficient coordination, dedicated resources, and minimal roadblocks.
 Here's a condensed timeline:

 Certainly, here's the same implementation plan summarized in weeks: